A Bunch of Easy Ways to Reduce Plastic Use in Daily Life

 Say no to plastic microbeads.
 Many facial scrubs use plastic beads for scrubbing power but why use plastic when natural ingredients are so much nicer?
 Try my customizable facial scrub recipe instead!

 Experiment with a shampoo bar.
-Here’s an area where I’m still a work in progress.
-I’ve tried shampoo bars and they are not my favorite, but I know some people swear by them.
-I’ve also tried dry shampoo and the no-poo method but those didn’t work for me either.
+Over the years I’ve tried lots of different plastic free shampoo bars and I’m sure you can find one that works for you.
 My local co-op carries one or two types of shampoo in bulk but I’ve been having too much fun trying out different non-toxic shampoo brands to stick with just one.

 Ditch the disposable razors.
 I’ve always hated disposable razors – I mean why use a flimsy razor when you can get a durable one and switch out the blades?
-My Preserve razor is made from recycled plastic and I’ve had it for years!
-Some people prefer a safety razor for a truly plastic-free experience but I haven’t gone that route yet.
+I love my Leaf Razor, which is a triple-blade safety razor.
+Another good option is a Preserve razor that is made from recycled plastic.

 Use reusable menstrual products.
 Think about it.
 Those plastic lined menstrual pads aren’t exactly great for you down there.
 And those plastic tampon applicators?
 What a waste!
 It might take some getting used to but cloth menstrual pads and menstrual cups (like the Diva Cup or the Lena) are the way of the future.